Adam-Ellgood/340CT_ECS_Group_Project/README.md

 (Mustafa) I have added version 1 of the login code, feel free to add any comments.

-(Adam) Good work today Mustafa and Aaron, I am glad the login functionality and the file upload and retrieve are now integrated.
-Lets try and encourage the others functionality to be integrated in the remaining days of our final sprint.
-Thank you.
+(Adam) Good work today Mustafa, sorry I missed your login version 1 pull request.
+I had noticed it has now been closed?
+I have looked at your version 2 login pull request and I have noticed some source code issues.
+I have made the appropriate requests to ensure smooth integration within the master application.
+So far it is looking like we will have the back end database, front end user forms, login student and staff, student file upload functionality and file download functionality.